 If you are tired of Barcelona sightseeing and want something more exciting for your vacation, maybe a full day to PortAventura theme Park would be a great idea, especially if you are traveling with kids!

 PortAventura Park is a great place for both travelers with kids and groups of adults and it is actually one of the top day tours from Barcelona that you can do!
-There are rides for all ages and thrill-tolerance levels, so it is definitely worth it to add it to your itinerary as well!
+There are rides for all ages and thrill-tolerance levels for all ages, so it is definitely worth it to add it to your itinerary as well!

 How to buy cheap PortAventura tickets